yadleinc/plugins-desktop/README.rst

 **Copy to Bucket**
 Copy files from Yadle search results to "bucket".

 **Preview**
 Preview the file with application of your choosing based on extension.

 **Open in Terminal**
-Opens selected file in terminal (linux/macos) or powershell (windows) **Open in File Explorer**
+Opens selected file in terminal (linux/macos) or powershell (windows).

+**Open in File Explorer**
 Opens selected file in native file explorer.

 **Tag as Favorite**
 Apply #favorite tag to files with the click of a button.
 No need for any keyboard entry.

 **Print**
 Prints selected file.